senzing-garage/aws-cloudformation-dev-rest/README.md

 ## Synopsis

-Using the AWS Cloudformation template in this repository, a developer can bring up an AWS stack to interact with Senzing's API server in a secure manner.
+Using the AWS Cloudformation template in this repository, a developer can bring up an AWS stack to interact with Senzing's API Server in a secure manner.

 ## Overview

-The following diagram illustrates a Senzing stack that would be brought up by the AWS CloudFormation template.
+The following diagram illustrates a Senzing stack brought up by the AWS CloudFormation template.

-Using this stack, a developer could interact with Senzing's api server programmatically.
+Using this stack, a developer could interact with Senzing's API Server programmatically.

 ![overview diagram](assets/overview_diagram.png)